LUMCMRI/mri_safety_cases/en_US/Clip/advice.md

 * No item-specific SAR restrictions
 * See to it that the patient moves slowly
-* Patient's head should be kept as close to the Z-axis as reasonably possible to avoid areas with a high spatial gradient of the main magnetic field
+* Patient's head should be kept as close to the Z-axis as reasonably possible to avoid areas with a high spatial gradient of the main magnetic field.

 ## Links